GeekyNerdFromPh/100-days-of-code/log.md

 **Thoughts**

 I can't wait to learn on how to become a full stack or front-end web developer and earn some decent money to provide for my needs and family

+### Day 23: August 29, 2022 - Monday

+Day 23 of #100DaysOfCode in
+@freeCodeCamp
+ .
+Finally , I've just finished the penguin challenge project.
+I've learned a lot about divs and CSS variables.
+(And learned some fun facts about penguins .
+LOL)

+**Thoughts**